joshgerdes/jekyll-uno/_drafts/disable-sftp-support-on-an-azure-storage-account-on-a-schedule.md

             Write-Output -InputObject ('SFTP for {0} currently has SFTP set to: {1} after update.' -f $storageAccountName, $Status)
 11. Click **Save**
 12. Click **Publish**

+##### Run Runbook - Set-AzStgFTP

+Now that the Runbook is imported, we need to run it.

+The Runbook uses the following parameters:

+sd